lubnaa25/MealSAM_food_annotator/README.md

 #### ii.
 Visualizing Automatic Masks
-Click on the "Segment" button to view all masks generated automatically.
+Click on the "Segment" button to view all masks generated automatically - this is possible only with the pre-trained models.
 (This is only for visualization purposes; we are interested only in the semi-automatic segmentation and annotation of different food items or food containers present in the image).
-As you can see you have the option of changing the model used; base, large, huge.
+As you can see you have the option of changing the model used; mealSAM, base, large, huge.

 E.g., ViT B